businessmanagement101/businessmanagement101.github.io/docs/foundations/ideology.md

 ### Agency Theory

-[cite_start]The academic backbone of shareholder primacy is a perspective known as **Agency Theory**[cite: 924]. [cite_start]Agency theory is not a theory about the firm itself, but about the relationship between two parties: the **principal**, who delegates work, and the **agent**, who performs that work on behalf of the principal[cite: 960]. [cite_start]This structure is ubiquitous, describing relationships like a homeowner (principal) and a contractor (agent), a client (principal) and a lawyer (agent), and, most critically for our purposes, a company's owners (principals) and its executives (agents)[cite: 960, 970].
+The academic backbone of shareholder primacy is a perspective known as **Agency Theory**.
+Agency theory is not a theory about the firm itself, but about the relationship between two parties: the **principal**, who delegates work, and the **agent**, who performs that work on behalf of the principal.
+This structure is ubiquitous, describing relationships like a homeowner (principal) and a contractor (agent), a client (principal) and a lawyer (agent), and, most critically for our purposes, a company's owners (principals) and its executives (agents).

 Agency theory begins by assuming that in a world of imperfect information, two fundamental problems can disrupt this relationship:

-1.  [cite_start]**Conflicting Goals:** The desires of the principal and the agent can diverge[cite: 963].
+1.  **Conflicting Goals:** The desires of the principal and the agent can diverge.
 Shareholders (principals) generally want to maximize the long-term value of their investment through profitable growth.
 Managers (agents), however, may be motivated by other goals, such as higher salaries, lavish corporate perks, job security, or building a larger corporate "empire," even if those actions don't create the most value for shareholders.
-2.  [cite_start]**Information Asymmetry:** It is difficult or expensive for the principal to verify what the agent is actually doing[cite: 963].
+2.  **Information Asymmetry:** It is difficult or expensive for the principal to verify what the agent is actually doing.
 The agent is closer to the work and will always know more about their own actions and intentions than the principal does.

 This combination of conflicting goals and asymmetric information creates the core **agency problem**.
 Because the principal cannot perfectly monitor the agent, they open themselves up to two specific risks:

-* [cite_start]**Moral Hazard:** This refers to the risk that the agent will not put forth the agreed-upon effort[cite: 1029]. [cite_start]Essentially, the agent might shirk their responsibilities because they know the principal isn't watching their every move[cite: 1030, 1031].
+* **Moral Hazard:** This refers to the risk that the agent will not put forth the agreed-upon effort.
+Essentially, the agent might shirk their responsibilities because they know the principal isn't watching their every move.
-* [cite_start]**Adverse Selection:** This refers to the risk that the agent has misrepresented their abilities[cite: 1032]. [cite_start]An agent may claim to have certain skills or experience when they are hired, but the principal cannot completely verify these claims at the outset[cite: 1033, 1034].
+* **Adverse Selection:** This refers to the risk that the agent has misrepresented their abilities.
+An agent may claim to have certain skills or experience when they are hired, but the principal cannot completely verify these claims at the outset.

 !!! info "The Principal-Agent Relationship is Everywhere"
     While we're focusing on the shareholder-manager relationship, the principal-agent dynamic appears in countless areas of life.
 When you hire a mechanic to fix your car, you are the principal and they are the agent.
 You have conflicting goals (you want a perfect repair at the lowest possible cost; they want to maximize their revenue) and you face information asymmetry (they know far more about cars than you do).
 The strategies you use to protect yourself—getting a second opinion, asking for a detailed quote, checking online reviews—are all informal ways of solving the agency problem.